In the ASNC department with manuscript cake!

 - You might like to listen to some ASNC languages on the Spoken Word website.

-- Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences in March, the ASNC Department annual Open Day in June, and King's Open Days.
+- Other events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences in March, Subject Masterclasses, the ASNC Faculty Open Day in June, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.